 6.43.1 Applicability to language

+The vulnerability as documented in TR 24772-1 clause 6.43 exists in Java.
 Dynamic method dispatch is the mechanism by which a call to an overridden method is resolved at run time, rather than compile time.
 When an overridden method is called through a superclass reference, Java determines which version (superclass/subclasses) of that method is to be executed based upon the type of the object being referred to at the time the call occurs.
 Thus, this determination is made dynamically at run time.
-For methods that are overridden in subclasses in the object being initialized, the overriding methods are used and thus the redispatching problem could manifest.
+For methods that are overridden in subclasses in the object being initialized, the overriding methods are used and thus the redispatching problem of infinite recursion could manifest.

 6.43.2 Guidance to language users